Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs

 \begin{enumerate}

-\item An input sentence is split into tokens.
-BERT uses WordPiece tokenization \item Special tokens like `[CLS]` (at the beginning) and `[SEP]` (at the end) are added \item The tokenization can be represented as a function that converts a sentence into a sequence of tokens:
+\item An input sentence is split into tokens, adhering to an agent's specific LLM encoding requirements.
+We will cover BERT and its use of WordPiece tokenization for this example\\ \item Special tokens like `[CLS]` (at the beginning) and `[SEP]` (at the end) are added\\ \item The tokenization can be represented as a function that converts a sentence into a sequence of tokens: